chawza/todolist-vue/docs/log1.md

 ## Day 4
 1/10/2021
-- sacing to locastorage everytime todo list in store changes
+- saving to localStorage everytime todo list in store changes

 # Todo
+- find solution for ugly saving to local storage